AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 * An LMS imports a course structure.
 * An LMS administrative user assigns a course to a learner.
 * A learner authenticates with an LMS or related system.
-* A learner launches an Assignable Unit (learning content) from the LMS or associated launching system, user an interface.
+* A learner launches an Assignable Unit (learning content) from the LMS or associated launching system, using an interface.
-* The learning activity sends a message to the LMS requesting launch parameters and previous state information.
+* The learning activity (AU) sends a message to the LMS requesting launch parameters and previous state information.
 * Learner views the learning activity content and performs the learning.
-During this time the learning activity may request and store data.
+During this time the learning activity may request data from and store data to the LMS.
 * The learner exits the learning activity.
 * The learning activity reports final tracking data to the LMS and issues an exit message.
 * Administrative users create and view reports of tracking data recorded by learning activities for individual learners.

 Responsibilities of the Assignable Unit:
 * Parse the parameters from the launching environment to determine where the LMS location is and initiate communication with the LMS.
-* Acting as “client”, send and receive messages using the defined transport mechanism(s) and associate commands as prescribed in this specification.
+* Acting as “client”, send and receive messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data per defined data types and vocabularies defined in this specification.
 * Send an “exit” message prior to terminating the learning activity’s execution.

 Responsibilities of the LMS:
-* Create and maintain course structures
+* Create and maintain course structures.
-* Acting as a “server”, receive and reply to messages using the defined transport mechanism(s) and associate commands as prescribed in this specification.
+* Acting as a “server”, receive and reply to messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data per defined data types and vocabularies defined in this specification.
 * Launch the specified learning activity contained in courses, in the defined environment(s).